brshallo/r4ds_solutions/docs/25-many-models.md

       summarise_all(funs(list))
     ```

     * It turns each row into an atomic vector grouped by the particular `cyl` value.
 It is different from `nest` in that each column creates a new list-column representing an atomic vector.
-If `nest` had been used, this woudl have created a single dataframe that all the values woudl have been in.
+If `nest` had been used, this would have created a single dataframe that all the values woudl have been in.
 Could be useful for running purr through particular columns...
     * e.g. let's say we want to find the number of unique items in each column for each grouping, we could do that like so